Bulgarian–American Joint Military Facilities

 Bulgarian–American Joint Military Facilities were established by a Defence Cooperation Agreement signed by the United States and Bulgaria in April 2006.
-Under the agreement, U.S. forces will train at these bases, which remain under Bulgarian command and under the Bulgarian flag.
+Under the agreement, U.S. forces will train at these bases, which remain under Bulgarian command and the Bulgarian flag.

 History

 On April 28, 2006, in Sofia, Bulgarian Foreign Minister Ivaylo Kalfin and U.S. Secretary of State Condoleezza Rice signed a Defense Cooperation Agreement (DCA), which includes the range, order, and conditions of the shared use of several military facilities on Bulgarian territory.
 On May 26, 2006, the Bulgarian Parliament ratified the Defense Cooperation Agreement and the Bulgarian State Gazette published the Ratification Law on June 6, 2006.

 The Defense Cooperation Agreement entered into force on June 12, 2006.
 Additional agreements, concerning the specifics of the Defense Cooperation Agreement implementation, are expected to be finalized in 2007.